Missing Arizona woman, Jessica Goodwin, found alive, in critical condition, officials say

 "This is the outcome we have all been hoping and praying for.
 I commend our Detectives and our Search and Rescue team for their commitment and attention to detail," said Pinal County Sheriff Mark Lamb.

 Goodwin's vehicle was found abandoned with minor damage near a car wash in Queen Creek on Thursday.
-Despite foul play not be suspected at the time, the sheriff's office on Friday said the "location and manner" in which the vehicle was found was "suspicious in nature."
+Despite foul play not being suspected at the time, the sheriff's office on Friday said the "location and manner" in which the vehicle was found was "suspicious in nature."

 Friends and family originally became suspicious when they weren't able to reach Goodwin after she failed to show up for work.